Decision Fatigue and Food Choices: Why Your Eating Falls Apart at Night

 - Use smaller plates and bowls

-- Store healthy snacks at eye level, less healthy options hidden
+- Store healthy snacks at eye level, less healthy ones hidden

 You can't rely on willpower to resist food that's already in your house.
 Make the healthy choice the easy choice by controlling your environment.